Cuprate/old_book/src/monero/network/peer_store.md

 The node will then check that every received peer is from the correct "zone" (Public|Tor|I2p) if one isn't we ignore the whole peer list and drop the peer that sent the list.

-The remaining peers are, if not already in our peer list(s), will be inserted into out gray list.
+The remaining peers are, if not already in our peer list(s),  inserted into out gray list.